LynneMutwiri/Microsoft-Movie-Studio-Analysis/README.md

 ## Overview
 I would like to start by thanking you for trusting me with this task and congratulating you for deciding to venture into the lucrative field of original movie creation.
-Over the years, film content cocnsumption has increased across all age brackets.
+Over the years, film content consumption has increased across all age brackets.
 From the older generation to children, people are spending lots of hours on the screen watching content; documentaries, comedy, drama, sci-fi and much more as I have outlined herein.
 In this project, I will take you through the research I did to come up with an analysis that will guide you in the next phase of your implementation.

 ## Business Problem